We were founded in 2009 and our leadership team brings significant expertise in oncology drug development and commercialization to Clovis.

 Patrick J. Mahaffy is one of our co-founders and has served as our President and Chief Executive Officer and a member of our board of directors since our inception.
 Previously, Mr. Mahaffy served as President and Chief Executive Officer and as a member of the board of directors at Pharmion Corporation, which he founded in 2000 and sold to Celgene Corporation in 2008.
 From 1992 through 1998, Mr. Mahaffy was President and Chief Executive Officer of NeXagen, Inc. and its successor, NeXstar Pharmaceuticals, Inc., a biopharmaceutical company.
 Prior to that, Mr. Mahaffy was a Vice President at the private equity firm E.M.
 Warburg Pincus and Co.
 Mr. Mahaffy also serves on the boards of directors of Orexigen Therapeutics, Inc. (NASDAQ: OREX) and Flexion Therapeutics, Inc. (NASDAQ: FLXN).
 He is also a trustee of Lewis and Clark College.
 Mr. Mahaffy has a B.A. in international affairs from Lewis and Clark College and a M.A. in international affairs from Columbia University.

 Brian G. Atwood has served as a member of our board of directors since our inception.
 He is President and CEO as well as a co-founder of Cell Design Labs, Inc., a biotechnology company focused on developing human cell engineering technology for the treatment of multiple diseases, including cancer.
 In 1999, he co-founded and currently serves as a Managing Director for Versant Ventures, a healthcare-focused venture capital firm.
 Prior to founding Versant Ventures, Mr. Atwood served as a general partner of Brentwood Associates, a venture capital firm.
-Mr. Atwood also serves on the boards of several pharmaceutical and biotechnology companies, including Atreca, Inc., Immune Design Corp.
-(NASDAQ: IMDZ), OpGen, Inc. (NASDAQ: OPGN), PhaseRx, Inc., and Veracyte, Inc (NASDAQ: VCYT).
-Mr. Atwood also served on the boards of Five Prime Therapeutics (NASDAQ: FPRX), Helicos Biosciences (NASDAQ: HLCS), and Pharmion Corporation, and Trius Therapeutics, Inc. (NASDAQ: TSRX) acquired in 2013, and Cadence Pharmaceuticals, Inc. (NASDAQ: CADX) acquired in 2014.
+Mr. Atwood also serves on the boards of several pharmaceutical and biotechnology companies, including Atreca, Inc. and PhaseRx, Inc. Mr. Atwood also served on the boards of Five Prime Therapeutics (NASDAQ: FPRX), Cadence Pharmaceuticals, Inc. (NASDAQ: CADX) acquired in 2014, Helicos Biosciences (NASDAQ: HLCS), and Pharmion Corporation (acquired in 2008), and Trius Therapeutics, Inc. (NASDAQ: TSRX) acquired in 2013.
 Mr. Atwood holds a B.S. in biological sciences from the University of California, Irvine, a M.S. in ecology from the University of California, Davis, and an M.B.A. from Harvard University.

 Ginger Graham has served as a member of our board of directors since 2013.
-She is the President and CEO of Two Trees Consulting, where she coaches first-time CEOs of public and private companies.
+She is the former President and CEO of Amylin Pharmaceuticals, a biopharmaceutical company based in San Diego, CA focused on diabetes and obesity.
+Previously, Ms. Graham was Group Chairman, Office of the President for Guidant Corporation.
+She is the former President and CEO of Two Trees Consulting, where she coached first-time CEOs of public and private companies.
 She has been a senior lecturer at Harvard University and a faculty member in its Entrepreneurship Unit.
-Ms. Graham is the former President and CEO of Amylin Pharmaceuticals, a biopharmaceutical company based in San Diego, CA focused on diabetes and obesity.
-Previously, Ms. Graham was Group Chairman, Office of the President for Guidant Corporation.
-Ms. Graham serves on the Boards of Directors for Walgreens Boots Alliance, Inc. (NASDAQ: WBA), Genomic Health, Inc., Surefire Medical, Elcelyx Therapeutics Inc., Proteus Biomedical, and Circle of Life Hospice Foundation.
+Ms. Graham serves on the Boards of Directors for Elcelyx Therapeutics Inc., Genomic Health, Inc., (NASDAQ: GHDX), Surefire Medical, and Walgreens Boots Alliance, Inc. (NASDAQ: WBA).
 Ms. Graham has a Bachelor of Science, Agriculture with high honors from the University of Arkansas and a Master in Business Administration with distinction from Harvard Business School.

 Paul H. Klingenstein has served as a member of our board of directors since our inception.
 He is the Managing Partner of Aberdare Ventures, a healthcare-focused venture capital firm he formed in 1999.
 Prior to founding Aberdare, Mr. Klingenstein worked in venture capital and private equity with Warburg Pincus and Accel Partners, and was an advisor to the Rockefeller Foundation.
 Mr. Klingenstein currently serves on the boards of several private companies.
-Mr. Klingenstein has previously served on the boards of Anacor Pharmaceuticals, Inc. (NASDAQ: ANAC), Aviron Inc., Conatus Pharmaceuticals Inc. (NASDAQ: CNAT), EnteroMedics Inc. (NASDAQ: ETRM), Glycomed Inc., Isis Pharmaceuticals, Inc. (NASDAQ: ISIS), Pharmion Corporation, Viagene Inc., and Xomed Surgical Products Inc. He is currently a board member of MacArthur Foundation.
+Mr. Klingenstein has previously served on the boards of Anacor Pharmaceuticals, Inc. (NASDAQ: ANAC), Aviron Inc., Conatus Pharmaceuticals Inc. (NASDAQ: CNAT), EnteroMedics Inc. (NASDAQ: ETRM), Glycomed Inc., Isis Pharmaceuticals, Inc., now Ionis Pharmaceuticals, Inc. (NASDAQ: IONS), Pharmion Corporation, Viagene Inc., and Xomed Surgical Products Inc. He is currently a board member of MacArthur Foundation and the London School of Hygience and Tropical Medicine.
 He has also served on the boards of various educational and non-profit institutions.
 Mr. Klingenstein received an A.B. in anthropology from Harvard University and an M.B.A. from Stanford University.

 Dr. Thorlef Spickschen has served as a member of our board of directors since our inception.
 From 2005 to 2012, Dr. Spickschen was chairman of Biotest AG, a publicly-traded biotechnology company in Germany.
 From 1994 to 2001, he was chairman and chief executive officer of BASF Pharma/Knoll AG.
 From 1984 to 1994, Dr. Spickschen worked with Boehringer Mannheim GmbH, where he was responsible for sales and marketing and has been chairman of its Executive Board since 1990.
 From 1976 to 1984, Dr. Spickschen was Managing Director, Germany and Central Europe for Eli Lilly & Co.
 Dr. Spickschen is currently chairman of the advisory board of Heidelberg Innovation, a venture capital firm in life sciences/healthcare, and chairman of Verein Deutsche Nierenstiftung, sponsoring the German kidney foundation.
 Dr. Spickschen also served on the board of Pharmion Corporation from December 2001 through the company’s acquisition in 2008.
 Dr. Spickschen received a Doctorate in business management from the University of Cologne.